gazebosim/gz-common/tutorials/hw-encoding.md

 \page hw-encoding Hardware-accelerated Video Encoding

-When recording video using the `ignition::common::VideoEncoder` class, you can opt-in to use hardware (HW) acceleration for the encoding process.
+When recording video using the `gz::common::VideoEncoder` class, you can opt-in to use hardware (HW) acceleration for the encoding process.
 By default, only software encoders are used.
 This tutorial will show how to configure the encoder for HW acceleration and will present ready-made commandlines for some typical use-cases.